FreeYourStream/freedeck-tools/faq/README.md

 We do have a good experience with [JLCPCB](https://jlcpcb.com) (Not affilated).
 You can also find some other company like EuroCurcuits

 ### What do i need to order the PCB
-The GERBER-file zip that you can find in the hardware github repo
+The GERBER-file zip that you can find in the hardware github repo [Download Gerber Zip](https://github.com/FreeYourStream/freedeck-hardware/blob/master/3x2/ThroughHole/Gerber_FreeDeck%20Rev%201.2.zip)

-## Manufaturing
+## Manufacturing

 ### Is there a specific order to solder the components in?
 Yes, we are currently making a guide on how to solder the components

 ### Some pins are harder to solder
 Correct, the GND pins are harder to get to temperature.
-Have some patient, and let the solder flow.
+Have some patience, and let the solder flow.
 If it doesn't flow, the board might be bad on the long run.
 (Insert pictures of good and bad soldering connections as example)

 ### I did something wrong, and now?